-Tega Cay, South Carolina remained a home seller’s market in June 2020.
-The pandemic continued to impact Tega Cay’s housing with much lower inventory levels, days on market, closed sales, higher home prices.
-Buyer demand for Tega Cay homes continues to outstrip supply of homes for sale. with fewer new listings coming on market.
+Tega Cay, South Carolina remained a home seller’s market in September 2020.
+Tega Cay’s housing market experienced much lower inventory levels and days on market in the month of Septembe.
+Due to lack of inventory and new listings, closed sales were down.
+Buyer demand for Tega Cay homes continues to outstrip supply of homes for sale, as evidenced by higher pending sales in September.

-Indian Trail appears to have recovered nicely from the negative affects of the corona virus in March, April, and May.
+Indian Trail has recovered well from the negative affects of the corona virus we saw in March, April, and May.
 Year-over-year, home sales and home prices increased while days on market decreased.
 Housing inventory is razor-thin and Indian Trail will need a significant increase in inventory to maintain this pace of home sales in the coming months.
 But no doubt there’s been plenty of pent-up buyer demand for Indian Trail area homes.

-Matthews (28105 zip code) housing market remained a home seller’s market in June 2020 as evidenced by extremely low inventory and months supply of inventory, decreases in days on market, and increased pending sales.
-Matthews’ housing market appears to be rebounding nicely from the early effects of the corona virus restrictions and pent-up buyer demand is still greater than supply of homes to purchase.
+Matthews (28105 zip code) housing market remained a home seller’s market in September 2020, as evidenced by extremely low inventory and months supply of inventory, decreases in days on market, and increased pending and closed sales.
+Pent-up buyer demand is still greater than supply of homes to purchase.

 The Waxhaw area housing market remained a seller’s market in September 2020 with continued decreases in inventory.
 With 50% less inventory, home sale prices increased as did average and median prices of homes sold.
 The percent of asking price that home sellers realized also increased.
 All of this kept the Waxhaw area a home sellers’ market.

 Ballantyne remained a seller’s market in September 2020.
 Months supply of inventory was sharply down (54.4%) compared with September 2019 to a 1 month supply.
 Housing inventory was down 54.4% year-over-year, resulting in lower days on market and higher pending sales.
 Both average and median home prices increased year-over-year.